 If you're not using SmartVault on the system, but are seeing the green sign-on for SmartVault in the lower right corner of your screen or the gray bar on the right side of your file, this can slow down the program considerably and we recommend following these steps to unintegrate SmartVault with your file.

 - A Large .TLG File

-Making a backup copy with full verification at least once a month will reset the .TLG file associate with your QuickBooks file and will keep your file running optimally.
+Making a backup copy with full verification while logged in as the QB Admin in single-user mode at least once a month will reset the .TLG file associate with your QuickBooks file and will keep your file running optimally.